afloury/Smart-Scavenger-Hunt/POST_team.md

     POST team

 ## Description
-Create your team for the Scavenging Hunt
+Create your team for the Scavenger Hunt

 ***